-What smart companies are beginning to realize that a CRM is a single-solution that’s sole purpose is to be a central point for all of the departments in your business.
-As a result, and as long as your CRM has the most up to date data entered can deliver a greater return on investment.
+Smart companies are beginning to realize that a CRM is a single-solution and the central point for all of the departments in your business.
+As a result, if your CRM has the most up to date data entered, it can deliver a greater return on investment.
 A CRM Knowledge-base software is one example of a single solution that can be organized and tailored for many user groups helping companies meet multiple business objectives.
 For example, a CRM knowledge base can assist sales staff with the sales journey of potential clients, support sales and marketing teams; assist help desk staff; directly address customers questions via customer self-service and provide up to date financial reporting for business management.

 that leverages customer intelligence with organizational knowledge leads to a maintainable competitive advantage.
 Combining knowledge management with your CRM is always a smart choice for the following reasons:

 Reduce monotonous tasks

 In your CRM system, your cases can be updated with information learned during each resolution.
 Solutions to repetitive issues can be converted into articles in your company’s knowledge base.

 Customers visiting your company’s website can find self-service capabilities via a search function of your knowledge base.
 Alternatively, through interacting your websites FAQs which can pinpoint their problems to an appropriate response.
 Customers that can’t find resolutions or answers can be routed to a chat function with a live agent on your website.
 New cases can be automatically generated by the system to alert your agents.